 You get categories, tasks that you can tag, comment, set due date, attach files, etc. What’s useful is that you can create a task out of any message in Ryver.
-The difficult part started when we’ve tried to assign task to our teammates.
-Here’s a window you get when creating a task.
-As you can clearly see, there’s an ‘ASSIGNEES’ button.
+The difficult part started when we’ve tried to set up some tasks.

-Integrations whether they are built-in or not are tricky.
-The implementation of the integration should be seamless to an extent when it’s actually easier to use one app with an integration rather than two dedicated apps.
+To wrap it up, integrations whether they are built-in or not are tricky.
+Implementing them should be easy enough, so it would be practical to use one app with an integration rather than two dedicated apps.

 Was Slack the pioneer in a team communication niche?
 No. There were many apps people have used for communication at work before.
-However, they were the ones who managed to create a buzz about their product, brought in several conceptual innovations into organizing communication.
+However, Slack managed to create a buzz about their product, brought in several conceptual innovations into organizing communication.
 Here’s another pro: Slack is fun to use (unlike the well-known apps that existed before Slack was even launched).

 Is it the task manager that Slack lacks?
 Integrations with to-do lists and task managers make it possible to effectively manage tasks in Slack.